noteflakes/lydown/README.md

 ## Compiling the lydown code

 The lydown command line tool can compile the code into lilypond code, PDF, PNG, or MIDI.
 The program creates an output file with the same name as the input file and the corresponding extension.
-Specifiying the -o switch causes the output to be opened immediately.
+Specifiying the -O switch causes the output to be opened immediately.

+To create a lilypond file:

+    lydown -O --ly helloworld.lydown

 To create a PDF file:

-    lydown -o --pdf helloworld.lydown
+    lydown -O --pdf helloworld.lydown

+To create a PNG file:

+    lydown -O --png helloworld.lydown

 To create a MIDI file:

-    lydown -o --midi helloworld.lydown
+    lydown -O --midi helloworld.lydown

-To create a lilypond file:

-    lydown -o --ly helloworld.lydown

 ## The lydown syntax